scrapy/scrapy/docs/topics/dynamic-content.rst

 Once you have a string with the JavaScript code, you can extract the desired data from it:

--   You might be able to use :mod:`re` to extract the desired data in JSON format, which you can then parse with :func:`json.loads`.
+-   You might be able to use a :doc:`regular expression <library/re>` to extract the desired data in JSON format, which you can then parse with :func:`json.loads`.

     For example, if the JavaScript code contains a separate line like ``var data = {"field": "value"};`` you can extract that data as follows: